Frank Murphy: 1933–1935: Governor-General of the Philippine Islands

 By 1933, after Murphy's second mayoral term, the reward of a big government job was waiting.
 Roosevelt appointed Murphy as Governor-General of the Philippine Islands.

+Great Depression in the Philippines

+In May 1935, more than 6,000, mostly illiterate, landless peasants attacked government buildings in Manila due to the poor economic conditions in the islands.
+The peasants were met with gunshots from government forces resulting in 100 deaths.
+During Murphy's governorship, many Filipino landowners hired private armies and vigilante groups to crush peasant violence.
 He was sympathetic to the plight of ordinary Filipinos, especially the land-hungry and oppressed tenant farmers, and emphasized the need for social justice.
+He suggested land reforms, however, late in his governorship.

+The Murphy administration also increased its tariffs on Japanese goods in 1934.
+Responding to the Philippine tariffs, Japan's Consul General Kimura Atsushi warned Manila of possible "serious effects."
+Kimura also urged the Philippines not to believe in Chinese propaganda.

+In his last days as governor-general in 1935, Murphy requested for the release of peasant rebels in jail, who received harsh treatment from government officials, due to his sympathy for the poor working class.

 1935–1936: High Commissioner to the Philippines

-When his position as Governor-General was abolished in 1935, he stayed on as United States High Commissioner until 1936.
+When his position as governor-general was abolished in 1935, he stayed on as United States High Commissioner until 1936.
 That year, he was a delegate from the Philippine Islands to the Democratic National Convention.

-High Commissioner to the Philippines was the title of the personal representative of the President of the United States to the Commonwealth of the Philippines during the period 1935–46.
+High Commissioner to the Philippines was the title of the personal representative of the president of the United States to the Commonwealth of the Philippines during the period 1935–1946.
 The office was created by the Tydings–McDuffie Act of 1934, which provided for a period of transition from direct American rule to the complete independence of the islands on July 4, 1946.